Top debit cards and alternatives for businesses 2024

 What is a debit card?

-The major difference between debit cards and ATM cards lies in the payment method.
-ATM cards primarily serve for cash withdrawal and process electronic transactions through UnionPay or EPS, while debit cards support transactions through the world’s two largest payment processing networks — Visa and Mastercard — as well as other payment gateways, making them more convenient than ATM cards.
+The primary difference between debit cards and ATM cards is in their functionality.
+ATM cards are mainly used for cash withdrawals and typically process transactions through networks like UnionPay or EPS.
+On the other hand, debit cards can be used for a wide range of transactions through major payment networks such as Visa and Mastercard, as well as other payment gateways.
+This makes debit cards more versatile and convenient for everyday use.

 What are the features of a debit card?
 Who is it suitable for?